yuanbing/careers/README.rst

 Tools
 -----
 We don't have religion on tools.
 Our basic principle is to use the simplest tool that will get the job done.
-While things may change, we currently use:
+While things may change, you should have a good understanding of the following:

 - Amazon Web Services
     - EC2 for front-end servers